meyer-pidiache/docker-compose-nextapp-mongodb/README.md

 # With Docker Compose

-This example contains everything needed to get a Next.js development and production environment up and running with Docker Compose.
+This example contains everything needed to get a Next.js and MongoDB development and production environment up and running with Docker Compose.

 ## Benefits of Docker Compose